 Not sure what product is best for your follicles?
-We put together this guide to hair products to help you narrow down the right one for you.
+We put together this guide to hair products to help you find the right one.

-A classic.
-True pomade is composed of a mix of oil and wax.
-Its never-drying nature makes pomade ideal for a slick and still-wet look that can be restyled throughout the day.
+A classic styling product a pomade is a mix of oil and wax.
+This unique combination is ideal for ideal for a slick and still-wet look that can be restyled throughout the day.
 If you’re a guy whose hands are always in his hair, this product is great for you.

-Classic pomades like Murray’s Original and Royal Crown will provide a better hold than any newfangled water-based pomades.
-However, do keep in mind that the less water a product contains, the harder the product will be to wash out.
+Classic pomades like Murray’s Original and Royal Crown will provide a better hold than newer water-based pomades.
+However, keep in mind that the less water a product contains, the harder it will be to wash out.

 In terms of being good for your hair, cream will be the healthiest option.
 Cream will usually contain some type of conditioning element that moisturizes your hair and it won’t cause build-up like other products.